vvs31415/rust-interop/book/src/c/calling-from-c.md

 $ cargo init --lib --name count
 ```

+> Here, we put our C and Rust code in the same folder.
+The upside
+> to this approach is that we can gradually introduce Rust to our modules,
+> and we're going to demonstrate a mixed-language unit of code with dependencies
+> in both directions.
+>
-> Another common approach is to keep the Rust library in a separate folder.
+> Another common practice is keeping the Rust library in a separate folder;
-> If it is a self-contained library, that is a good way to handle it, but
+> if it is self-contained, that is an excellent way to handle it.
-> in our project, we want to demonstrate a mixed-language unit of code with
-> dependencies in both directions.
-The upside to this approach, is that
-> you can gradually introduce Rust to your codebase.

 We also have to tell cargo that we intend to produce a static system library
 (to be linked into our C binary):